wilsonwkwong88/wilsonwkwong88/README.md

 - 👋 Hi, I’m Wilson (like the volleyball)
 - 👀 I’m interested in solving puzzles with Excel/SQL/Python.
 Also down to play some basketball
-- 🌱 I’m currently learning how to build my intro page on Github!
-It's not very good right now, but I'm going to take it one step at a time.
+- 🌱 I’m currently learning how to build my intro page on Github.
+It'll get better, I promise!

 <!---